 Pain can occur anywhere in the body.
 It can be symmetrical – for example, occurring in both feet and both arms.
 Or it can be asymmetrical – and present itself on just one side of the body, or in one leg.

 Pain is divided into two categories – acute and chronic.

 This is described as very intense, a sharp or a shooting pain.
 It can be intermittent and come on very quickly.
 It can also disappear very quickly.

 This is defined as a pain that can last for more than a month.
 It is usually continuous, but it can fluctuate in severity and sometimes it never fully disappears.

-The type of pain treatment you receive will depend on the type of pain you’re experiencing and what’s causing it.
-It may be that a drug treatment is the solution or that physiotherapy will help provide relief without the need for any drugs at all (5).
+The type of pain treatment you receive will depend on the type of pain you are experiencing and what is causing it.
+It may be that a drug treatment is the solution or that physiotherapy will help provide relief without the need for any drugs at all.

-In October 2014 the National Institute for Health and Care Excellence (NICE) published new guidelines (2) for the management of multiple sclerosis including recommendations for the treatment of neuropathic pain.
+The National Institute for Health and Care Excellence (NICE) have guidelines (2) for the management of multiple sclerosis which include recommendations for the treatment of neuropathic pain.

 In agreeing a treatment plan with a person with MS experiencing pain, a GP, neurologist or MS nurse will consider the severity of the pain, its impact on daily life and determine the underlying cause.